codemagic-ci-cd/codemagic-docs/content/yaml-running-builds/starting-builds-automatically.md

     name: Build on PR update
     triggering:
       events:
-        - pull_request
+        - pull_request_labeled
     when:
       condition: not event.pull_request.labels[0].name == "codemagicTest"
 {{< /highlight >}}

-Example 3.
-You can also combine triggering conditions, just make sure that each condition is wrapped with brackets:
+**Example 3**.
+You can also combine triggering conditions, just make sure that each condition is wrapped in brackets:

 {{< highlight yaml "style=paraiso-dark">}}
 workflows: